sauravsoni6377/Cloth-Segementation/README.md

-# Cloth-Segementation using Segment anything Model by Meta AI
+# Cloth-Segementation using Segment anything model (SAM) by Meta AI